Selective Population Protocols: Computing the Median

+We present and analyse here efficient median computation in selective population protocols.
+The proposed solution is done by breaking up the full protocol into smaller blocks implemented as independent stabilisation processes with clearly defined inputs and outputs, as well as efficient and stable solutions.
+Each of these independent processes (see Fast-median algorithm below) including leader (pivot) election, partitioning agents wrt the key of the pivot, and majority computation, is executed on distinct partitions of states.
+Recall from Section~\ref{SM} that the leader elected in the beginning of the computation process executes the code of the solution embedded in the transition function, and manages all input/output operations.\\

-Our algorithm requires implementation of three main routines: leader election, majority computation, and partitioning of all agents with respect to the pivot $p.$ The first two routines were discussed in detail in Sections~\ref{LE} and \ref{Majority}, respectively.
-Thus we focus here on efficient partitioning of all agents in $S$ to $L_{p}=\{x\in S:x<p\},U_{p}=\{x\in S:x>p\}$, and $\{p\}.$ Please note that efficient partitioning is not trivial as due to the restrictions in the model the pivot $p$ cannot distribute the value of its key to all agents in the population.
-Instead, the agents gradually learn their relation to the pivot by comparing their keys with other agents.
+Recall that leader election and majority computation, were discussed in Sections~\ref{LE} and \ref{Majority}, respectively.
+Thus the focus in this section is on efficient partitioning of all agents in $S$ to $\mathbb{B}_{p}=\{x\in S:x<p\},\mathbb{A}_{p}=\{x\in S:x>p\}$, and $\{p\}.$ Note that such partitioning is not trivial as due to the restrictions in the model the pivot $p$ cannot distribute the value of its key to all agents in the population.
+Instead, the agents gradually learn their relationship with respect to the pivot by comparing their keys with other agents.

 \begin{theorem} Algorithms Fast-median operates in fragmented parallel time $O(\log^4 n)$ whp. \end{theorem}